callieboskin/183Paper/suds.md

 y = np_utils.to_categorical(y)
 ```

-Create a 3-layer LSTM, the first two with 256 units of memory and will store sequences of input data, and the last with 128 units of memory, and will generate a prediction for the next character in the sequence.
+Create a 3-layer LSTM, the first two will have 256 units of memory and will store sequences of input data.
+The last will have 128 units of memory, and will generate a prediction for the next character in the sequence.

 ```
 model = Sequential()